 The Link Upstate Region has built a strong foundation for sector partnership initiatives.
 We have been meeting regularly since March of 2016.
-Our group has completed a number of important activities including the following: discussing our region's strengths, weakness, opportunities, and threats; examining regional data on in-demand sectors and occupations; developing an initial sector strategies plan; and dividing into five workgroups (data workgroup, career pathways workgroup, sector training workgroup, best practices workgroup, and business and industry workgroup) in order to create more effective assignments and action items.
+Our group has completed a number of important activities including the following: discussing our region's strengths, weakness, opportunities, and threats (SWOT Analysis); examining regional data on in-demand sectors and occupations; developing an initial sector strategies plan; and dividing into five workgroups (data workgroup, career pathways workgroup, sector training workgroup, best practices workgroup, and business and industry workgroup) in order to create more effective assignments and action items.

 The Manufacturing Sector Partnership launched on March 14, 2019.
-Since the launch, the manufacturers have identified the following priorities:
+Since the launch, the manufacturers identified the following priorities:

-- 1. Build a talent pipeline through improved career awareness - 2.
-Address middle skill and technical skill gaps - 3.
-State level policy and regulatory change
+- 1. Build a talent pipeline through improved career awareness; - 2.
+Address middle skill and technical skill gaps; and - 3.
+State level policy and regulatory change.

 The group divided into action teams and has scheduled follow up calls.
 Each group will report back to the core partnership coordinating team for support.
-We are currently in the process of preparing a list of all manufacturing career awareness opportunities within the K-12 system in our 14-county area.
+We are currently in the process of preparing prepared a list of all manufacturing career awareness opportunities within the K-12 system in our 14-county area.
+The pandemic occurred which slowed activities, but the manufacturers continued to meet virtually.
+They have now reorganized under the name, Upstate Manufacturing Network.